brandoncc/butler.nvim/README.md

 ### Required API

-Interfaces must return a table with the following structure:
+Interfaces must return a table which has `:new(fn)` defined on it, with the following structure:

 ```lua
 {